 For this week, here’s my essential guide to Orlando, a discussion of things that you can expect to find, or things that might help the first-time visitor.
 Actually, it’s not remotely essential.
 As usual, for a 5-4-Friday, it’s just a collection of random thoughts that I have thrown together, That is particularly true this week, having just realised that it’s ten o’clock on Thursday night and that I am no longer on Florida time and had better get my finger out.

 Disney – Obviously, Orlando is renowned the world over for Disneyworld, first and foremost.
 And to be fair, it is a magical place – but only if you have spawned pre-pubescent daughters.
-Having a ten-year old boy myself, you spend hulkrideorlandomost of the time in the Disney parks avoiding princess-clad little girls queuing for photographs with Snow White and Cinderella and those two annoying bints from Frozen.
+Having a ten-year old boy myself, you spend most of the time in the Disney parks avoiding princess-clad little girls queuing for photographs with Snow White and Cinderella and those two annoying bints from Frozen.
 To be fair, there is the odd decent coaster to enjoy for everyone else.

 Universal Studios – If I was told I could choose just one theme park to visit while in Orlando, then I would pick Universal.
 Although, strictly speaking of course, it is two parks – Universal Studios and Islands of Adventure.
 I waited twelve years to get back on the Spiderman ride and the day we turned up it was shut for maintenance!
 We got on it eventually, but the new rides built since my last visit (Rip Ride Rocket, Transformers, Simpsons, Harry Potter, Minions) added to the old favourites (Hulk, Men in Black, Dragon Challenge) left us with plenty to do.
 It is, quite simply, the best day out, ever!